wp-plugins/laudd-social-sharing/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Free plugin and service.
-Toolbar awards users points when posts they share generates traffic.
+Toolbar awards users points when posts they share generate traffic.
 Enables premium content that can be viewed using points.

 == Description ==